OpenEvalProject/evals/manuscripts/elife-19273/v1/manuscript.md

 Although the WT and mutant segments likely form similar structures, the structure of the mutant segment may be more stable.
 The stability of the mutant segment may stem from the early onset Gly20 mutation, which adopts an unusual geometry (φ = −101.7° and ψ = 107.5°) that creates a kink in the peptide backbone.
 To investigate this hypothesis, we generated a model of 19–29 WT consisting of a mated pair of ten-stranded sheets.
 The model was identical to the 19–29 S20G atomic structure with the exception that we adjusted the backbone torsion angles of Ser20 to comply with the allowed regions of the Ramachandran plot for a non-glycine residue.
 We compared the energies of the WT and S20G structures after minimization with FoldIt (Cooper et al., 2010).
 The dry interfaces are nearly identical between the two segments, except near Asn21, where the altered backbone torsion angles break the canonical Asn ladder hydrogen bonding interactions with neighboring Asn21 residues within the sheet and instead, form hydrogen bonds with Ser29 from the opposing sheet.
 The alteration separates the pair of sheets by approximately 1.5 Å in this region, and therefore the 19–29 S20G structure has a slightly lower energy than 19–29 WT (−590 REU vs. −535 REU).

-## Segment 15–25 WT forms an arrangement of labile unmated β-sheets
+### Segment 15–25 WT forms an arrangement of labile unmated β-sheets

-The atomic structure of segment 15–25 WT, also determined using MicroED (
+The atomic structure of segment 15–25 WT, also determined using MicroED (Figure 2B; Figure 4A), shows an arrangement of unmated β-sheets composed of anti-parallel out-of-register β-strands that is uncharacteristic of pathogenic amyloid fibrils (Figure 4B;Table 1).
+Most pathogenic amyloid fibrils are composed of β-strands that stack perpendicular to the sheet-long axis, but the β-strands in out-of-register structures stack at an angle.
+Deviation of strands from the fibril perpendicular is a natural consequence of the registration shift implied by out-of-register structures.
+The out-of-register β-strands are stabilized by extensive hydrogen bonding.
+Within each sheet, the β-strands form two distinct, unequal interfaces: a stronger interface with twelve hydrogen bonds, and a weaker interface with eight hydrogen bonds (Figure 4B).
+This inequality between interfaces has been observed in previous examples of out-of-register sheets (Soriaga et al., 2015; Laganowsky et al., 2012; Liu et al., 2012; Yu et al., 2015).
+A view down the ‘proto-fibril axis’ of the crystal shows that the faces of adjacent sheets are wet and overlap only partially (Figure 4C); the asymmetric unit contains density for seven ordered water molecules and one thiocyanate molecule.
+The area buried between adjacent sheets is small (10.7 Å2 per residue) compared to the average steric-zipper (20.1 Å2 per residue).
+Hence, there is no dry interface between adjacent sheets in the crystal, and the structure seems labile compared to that of 19–29 S20G.

 ![Figure 4.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig4-v1.jpg)

 **Figure 4.:** (A) Electron micrograph of 3D crystals used for data collection.
 The red circle represents the area of the crystal used for diffraction.
 (B) A single β-sheet contains anti-parallel out-of-register β-strands stabilized by two distinct, unequal interfaces: a stronger interface with twelve hydrogen bonds, and a weaker interface with eight hydrogen bonds.
 The β-strands are out-of-register by two residues because Leu16 on the first β-strand is directly above His18 on the third β-strand.
 (C) The view down the proto-fibril axis reveals hydrated interfaces between partially overlapping β-sheets.
 Notice that adjacent β-sheets lack side-chain interdigitation.
 Water molecules are shown as cyan spheres.
-The thiocyanate molecule is highlighted in gold in the central β-sheet and colored gray in the peripheral β-sheets.DOI: http://dx.doi.org/10.7554/eLife.19273.014
+The thiocyanate molecule is highlighted in gold in the central β-sheet and colored gray in the peripheral β-sheets.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig4-figsupp1-v1.jpg)

 **Figure 4—figure supplement 1.:** Equimolar concentrations of 15–25 WT and 19–29 S20G fibrils were treated with increasing amounts of SDS and then heated at 55°C for 20 min.
 (A) Turbidity measurements of the fibrils treated with heat and increasing amounts of SDS reveal that 15–25 WT fibrils disaggregate more readily than 19–29 S20G fibrils.
 Turbidity measurements were obtained by recording absorbance at 340 nm.
 (B) Negative-stain electron micrographs corroborate the results observed in the turbidity measurements.
-Scale bars are 1 μm.DOI: http://dx.doi.org/10.7554/eLife.19273.015
+Scale bars are 1 μm.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig4-figsupp2-v1.jpg)

-**Figure 4—figure supplement 2.:** The values for the 19–29 S20G and 15–25 WT atomic structures are highlighted in green and purple, respectively.DOI: http://dx.doi.org/10.7554/eLife.19273.016
+**Figure 4—figure supplement 2.:** The values for the 19–29 S20G and 15–25 WT atomic structures are highlighted in green and purple, respectively.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/19273/elife-19273-fig4-figsupp3-v1.jpg)

 **Figure 4—figure supplement 3.:** (A) Side-by-side comparison of X-ray diffraction from 15–25 WT fibrils (left) and 15–25 S20G fibrils (right).
-(B) Overlaid radial profiles calculated from X-ray fiber diffraction in panel A. 15–25 WT (black) and S20G (gray) fibrils display strong reflections at 4.7 Å, 9.3–9.8 Å, 18.2 Å, and 37.0 Å.DOI: http://dx.doi.org/10.7554/eLife.19273.017
+(B) Overlaid radial profiles calculated from X-ray fiber diffraction in panel A. 15–25 WT (black) and S20G (gray) fibrils display strong reflections at 4.7 Å, 9.3–9.8 Å, 18.2 Å, and 37.0 Å.

 Consistent with our observation of unmated β-sheets in the atomic structure, we observe that 15–25 WT fibrils are relatively weak and reversible compared to 19–29 S20G fibrils, which possess a canonical pathogenic amyloid fibril architecture.
 Turbidity readings followed by negative-stain EM reveal that 15–25 WT fibrils completely disaggregate in the presence of heat and 1% SDS, but 19–29 S20G fibrils remain intact in up to 2% SDS (Figure 4—figure supplement 1).